TI-89 series: United Kingdom

 The Joint Council for Qualifications publish examination instructions on behalf of the main examination boards in England, Wales and Northern Ireland.
 These instructions state that a calculator used in an examination must not be designed to offer symbolic algebra manipulation, symbolic differentiation or integration.
 This precludes use of the TI-89 or TI-89 Titanium in examinations, but it may be used as part of classroom study.
 The SQA give the same instructions for examinations in Scotland.

 United States

-In the United States, the TI-89 is allowed by the College Board on all calculator-permitted tests, including the SAT, some SAT Subject Tests, and the AP Calculus, Physics, Chemistry, and Statistics exams.
-However, the calculator is banned from use on the ACT, the PLAN, and in some classrooms.
+In the United States, the TI-89 is prohibited from use by the College Board on the SAT.
+It is permitted for use within the AP Calculus, Physics, Chemistry, and Statistics exams.
+The calculator is banned from use on the ACT, the PLAN, and in some classrooms.
 The TI-92 series, with otherwise comparable features, has a QWERTY keyboard that results in it being classified as a computer device rather than as a calculator.